jkeifer/410Labs/Lab3/README.md

 Import these coordinates as point geometry obejcts (remember they are WGS84).
 See which fall within 1 Mile of the constructed polyline object.
-Your script should produce a text file reporting the results.
+Your script should produce a new text file reporting the results.
 For each point, the script should create a new line in the text file with the ID of the point and an indication of whether or not it falls within the given distance, like so: